 Almost one in four children under age 5 in the Kutupalong camp — now the largest refugee camp in the world — is severely malnourished.
 What this means is that the lifesaving food assistance many received when they first arrived — micronutrient-rich, high- energy biscuits and their first warm meal — just isn’t enough.
 Rohingya families and children must regularly receive the right food and nutritional aid to live healthier lives, especially when so far from home.

 So here are WFP’s evolving plans for 2018 to support the Rohingya in response to the fluid situation in Cox’s Bazar:

-- WFP is scaling up its “e-voucher” program to give Rohingya refugees back the choice of what food they want to eat.
-Similar to debit cards, these e-vouchers will help more Rohingya families purchase fresh, locally produced food items like vegetables, eggs and dried fish at WFP-supported markets on their own terms, giving households greater choice in what they eat and increasing their self-reliance.
+- WFP is scaling up its “e-card” program to give Rohingya refugees back the choice of what food they want to eat.
+Similar to debit cards, these e-cards will help more Rohingya families purchase fresh, locally produced food items like vegetables, eggs and dried fish at WFP-supported markets on their own terms, giving households greater choice in what they eat and increasing their self-reliance.
 This approach also boosts local economies and helps families consume a more nutritious diet.
 They didn’t have a choice when they fled Myanmar, but they will have a choice now about the food they eat.

 - WFP is scaling up its nutrition programs to tackle malnutrition.
 Families with young children are receiving Super Cereal Plus, a fortified mix that parents use to make a nutritious porridge.
 WFP staff is carrying out house-to-house visits to refer severely malnourished children and pregnant and breastfeeding mothers to treatment centers.
 Children under five suffering from moderate acute malnutrition receive Plumpy’Sup, a fortified peanut-based paste, at one of 14 supplementary feeding centers.